-Garden City, to me, is also a metaphor.
+Garden City is also a metaphor.
 It is the juxtaposition of the organic and the concrete.
 There is no city without nature, no human life without trees, plants and green spaces.
-Access to nature is a profound need and longing of every human being: potted flowers are cultivated by the poorest, they can be found in slums as well as in refugee camps.
+Access to nature is a profound need and longing of every human being: potted flowers are cultivated in homes, in offices, they even can be found in slums as well as in refugee camps.
 The relationship between humans and nature is quite complex.
-We use, nurture and abuse it, whether for decoration, profit, negligence or simply for survival.
+We use, nurture and abuse it, whether for decoration, profit or simply for survival.

-In this work, I focussed on details and aspects that are very characteristic of Bangalore, but are still universal for urban landscapes around the world – and do not immediately perpetuate the common stereotypes of India.
+In this work, I focussed on details and aspects that are very characteristic of Bangalore, but are still universal for urban landscapes around the world.
 Photographs of the urban nature are contrasted by construction workers, the modern gardeners of Garden City

 Supported by Goethe-Institut Max Mueller Bhavan Bangalore